anetz89/truchetpattern/README.md

 ## Future plans

-As Christopher Carlson's work relies on multi-scale, this project will also try to implement it, but the success is not guaranteed.
-Feel free to contribute :)
+Add an opt-out/in for certain tiles in the settings to adjust the result.

-Another plan is to opt-out/in certain tiles in the settings to adjust the result.
+Also the performance is quite slow as all tiles (of the deeper layers) are drawn, although only the visible ones are necessary.